 - New programs will not have data.
 The program will submit syllabi.
-Section V of the program report will describe the EPP's process/plan to evaluate/analyze their program's data. - It is acceptable for rubrics to contain the language of the standard.
+Section V of the program report will describe the EPP's process/plan to evaluate/analyze their program's data. - > Reviewers should review and evaluate syllabi for learning outcomes, program objectives, and alignment to program standards. - ➤ It is acceptable for rubrics to contain the language of the standard.